MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

 ## Prerequisite

-A Materialize account to sign into the [Materialize console](https://console.materialize.com/).
-If you do not have an account, you can [sign up for a free trial account](https://materialize.com/register/?utm_campaign=General&utm_source=documentation).
+A Materialize account.
+If you do not have an account, you can [sign up for a free trial](https://materialize.com/register/?utm_campaign=General&utm_source=documentation).

 ## Step 0.
 Sign into the Console